 How to avoid getting too silly this festive season

-According to new data from the Medibank Better Health Index, consumption of alcoholic drinks spikes during the festive season.
-The data shows almost a third of adults (31.8%) are consuming 8 or more alcoholic drinks per week during January, and 27.3% in December.
+According to data from the Medibank Better Health Index, consumption of alcoholic drinks spikes during the festive season, with almost a third of adults (31.8%) consuming 8 or more alcoholic drinks per week during January, and 27.3% in December.

 In contrast, in June only 21.4% of adults were consuming 8 or more alcoholic drinks per week during this period.

 Perhaps contrary to common belief, the data also found younger Aussies were less likely than any other age group to drink alcohol.

 And when we looked at the quantity of alcohol being consumed, Aussies aged 50-59 are drinking the most.
 With this age group consuming 7.65 drinks on average per week, compared to 4.98 drinks among 18-29 year olds.

 READ MORE: Mocktail recipes: Five of the best

 How to control your alcohol intake over the festive season